Autostronomy/AutoProf/README.md

-This pipeline for non-parametric Galaxy image analysis was written with the goal of making a tool that is easy for anyone to get started with, yet flexible enough to prototype new ideas and accommodate advanced users.
+This pipeline for non-parametric Galaxy image analysis was written with the goal of making a tool that is easy for anyone to get started with, yet flexible enough to prototype new ideas and support advanced users.
 It was written by [Connor Stone](https://connorjstone.com/) along with lots of testing/help from [Nikhil Arora](https://orcid.org/0000-0002-3929-9316), [Stephane Courteau](https://www.physics.queensu.ca/facultysites/courteau/),